 3. The Tan

 Put on a black puffer jacket.
 Preferably North Face.
 Then go to your nearest walking track (even if it’s in Brighton) and walk pointedly around it while gasbagging and gasping at nearby runners.
-Optional: a takeaway almond latte.
+Optional: a takeaway almond milk latte.

 4. The 1,000 Steps